Custom Scalars in Federated GraphQL Schemas

 if (!(value instanceof Date)) {

-throw new GraphQLError('DateTime must serialize from a Date instance');
+throw new GraphQLError('DateTime serialize expects a Date instance');

 }